apppps/cf-agent/README.md

 - First, enter the ChatGPT API in ai_agent_api.py.

-- When the Send button is clicked, the user's workflow file [workflow.json] is copied to [session.json].
+- When the user prompt Send button is clicked, the user's workflow file [workflow.json] is copied to [session.json].
 (This creates a workflow session file inside the ComfyUI-workflow folder.)

 - Next, the session.json file is included in the ChatGPT system prompt and sent.